MYLA-LLC/tutorials/README.md

 [Tutorial](https://myla-llc.github.io/tutorials/dIVa/index.html)

-*Designed for true enthusiasts, **dIVa** is your ultimate aRPG analytics companion that helps you discover the most resource-efficient gameplay across multiple games.
-Enjoy in-game overlays with up-to-the-minute updates on Gold, Experience, and Speed Leveling, ensuring you maximize your efficiency in every gaming session.*
+*Designed for true enthusiasts, **dIVa** is your ultimate aRPG analytics companion.
+Discover the most resource-efficient gameplay strategies across multiple games with in-game overlays that provide real-time updates on Gold, Experience, and Speed Leveling.
+Maximize your efficiency in every gaming session with **dIVa**!*

 ### Supported Games
+- Path of Exile 2 (Early Access)
 - Diablo IV (including Vessel of Hatred expansion)
 - Diablo II: Resurrected

-- Path of Exile 2
+dIVa supports multiple languages, allowing you to enjoy the full experience in your preferred language!
+- English
+- Español
+- Português

-## (Latest Features) v1.3.6 - Path of Exile 2 & Themes
+## (Latest Features) Path of Exile 2 & Themes

 Experience dIVa in a whole new light with our latest update!